Ammar-nasr13/Git-tutorial/README.md

 - Untracked files.
 - Files that have been modified but not added. <br>

-- **git add** => git add filename or git add . =>
-It is used to add new files or changes to the staging area.
+- **git add** => **git add file name or git add or git add folder name** . => It is used to add new files or changes to the index file (staging area).
 These files are then ready to be saved and released.

+- **git commit -m "message"** => Used to commit changes from a Staging Area to the Git database (inside the .git/objects folder).
+- Each commit represents a snapshot of the project at a particular moment in time. => version

+## How to update Repostory (project files) in Git ?

+- if you change files in project.
+This change will appear in the project's git repository, but we need to update that change in the project's git repository.
+- to show This change  appeared in the project's git repository => write **git status**
+- To update changes in Repostory => using **git add .** - **git commit -m "message update"**